 The total number of available visas in a particular employment category depends on the total number of visas available for that year, plus any unused family visas.
 In the employment category of visas, the minimum number per year is 140,000.
 In addition to the minimum 140,000 visas, employment visas also receive any additional unused visas from the family-sponsored visa category.

 However of the 140,000 (plus the unused family visas), only 28.6% of these visas can be used in the EB-3 category, equating to around 40,000 EB-3 visas available each year.
 The EB-2 visa shares the same limitations and percentiles as the EB-3 visa.
 Furthermore, the United States has implemented a 7% annual cap on immigrants from any particular country, in both the family visa category and employment visas.
-So, if the number of employment visas was 140,000 for the year, and if the family based visas were 226,000 (their limit); then 7% of 366,000 (140,000 + 226,000) would only be 25,620 individuals, from any one nationality, eligible to receive visas between the two broad categories.
+So, if the number of employment visas was 140,000 for the year, and if the family-based visas were 226,000 (their limit); then 7% of 366,000 (140,000 + 226,000) would only be 25,620 individuals, from any one nationality, eligible to receive visas between the two broad categories.

-The United States Customs and Immigration Services department receives well over the 25,620 allowed applicants from India and China each year.
+The United States Customs and Immigration Services department receives well over 25,620 allowed applicants from India and China each year.
 In December 2017, nationals from China and India who applied in December 2005 just became eligible for their priority dates.

 There are both people and lawmakers who wish to get rid of the nationality cap, as well as adamant believers that this would unfairly skew the available employment visas.
 Proponents for getting rid of the nationality cap argue that it is unjust to limit exceptional and qualified candidates, solely based on their nationality.
-However, others argue that the cap allows all nationalities to have a chance in receiving a employment visa if qualified, and getting rid of the nationality cap would allow Indian and Chinese nationals to flood the system.
+However, others argue that the cap allows all nationalities to have a chance in receiving an employment visa if qualified and getting rid of the nationality cap would allow Indian and Chinese nationals to flood the system.

 The H-1B visa, a diversity lottery visa, is another option for Indian and Chinese nationals with professional degrees and highly-skilled workers, however this visa has an annual cap of 65,000 people.
 For more information on the H-1B Visa, please see our article on H-1B Visas.
 Chinese and Indian nationals are unfortunately stuck in a backlogged and unfriendly United States immigration system.
 Fortunately, there are some ways to get around this waiting game, if you have the right qualifications and credentials.
 In order to fully explore your options and make sure you are on the best path for you, an experienced Immigration Attorney can be extremely helpful in assisting you to make the best decision regarding your United States visa.